Update on Portable Vitrector Technology and Applications

 Office-based vitrectomy must by definition be tolerable under local anesthesia.
 Colluciello suggested that a short operative time and a smaller number of incisions contribute to tolerability in the office.17

 To test this hypothesis, he performed two-port PPV on 12 patients with PDR and nonclearing vitreous hemorrhage (VH).
-Clearance of hemorrhage was obtained in all cases without rebleed, and the authors postulated that the procedure could be accomplished in
+Clearance of hemorrhage was obtained in all cases without rebleed, and the authors postulated that the procedure could be accomplished in the office.

 Figure 4.
 ProCare control panel (left) and case (right).16